 Leaflet patching is used to treat tricuspid valve regurgitation.
 The surgeon repairs the torn leaflet with a patch to correct the leaking valve and eliminate blood backflow.

 Although most patients have their valve repaired, some patients need the valve replaced.
 Your surgeon will determine which treatment is the best for you.

 During valve replacement, the surgeon removes the patient's original valve and replaces it with either a biologic (tissue-based) or mechanical valve.

 Biologic valves are made of pig (porcine), cow (bovine) or human (allograft or homograft) tissue.
 They last 15 to 20 years and do not require the patient to take anticoagulant (blood-thinning) medication for the rest of their life.

 Lanyard and template handle assists with placement of ring

 Mechanical valves are made of metal or carbon surrounded with a polyester knit fabric-covered ring.
 These valves last longer than biologic valves and require lifelong therapy with blood-thinning medication to reduce the risk of blood clots and stroke.

-At the Miller Family Heart & Vascular Institute, 85 percent of valve replacement procedures in 2010 involved biologic valves.
+At the Miller Family Heart, Vascular & Thoracic Institute, 85 percent of valve replacement procedures in 2010 involved biologic valves.

 Minimally Invasive and Robotically Assisted Valve Surgery